Dakreen/cs50x/README.md

 Each folder represents a week of the course:

 - Week 0 – Scratch
-- Week 1 – C: Basics, conditions, loops
+- Week 1 – C
-- Week 2 – Arrays, strings, command-line
+- Week 2 – Arrays
-- Week 3 – Algorithms and recursion
+- Week 3 – Algorithms
 - Week 4+ – Coming soon...

 Each folder includes: